 A Place in Time is our Reminiscence project, supported by National Lottery Community Fund and designed to promote wellbeing and social connections amongst residents of Care Homes and other individuals throughout Perth and Kinross, who have been most impacted by the pandemic.

-We will be using the skills of visual storytellers, heritage educators, singers and musicians to make a series of films - which will be free to access from this website and our YouTube channel - including hidden histories of royalty and rebellions, explorations of vintage 'suitcase' memorabilia to stimulate those rewind moments and a musical exploration of Perthshire's stunning landscapes.
+We have used the skills of visual storytellers, heritage educators, singers and musicians to make our film library - which is available here and on our YouTube channel - including hidden histories of royalty and rebellions, explorations of vintage 'suitcase' memorabilia to stimulate those rewind moments and a musical exploration of Perthshire's stunning landscapes.

 You are welcome to contribute life stories and reflections (in prose and poetry) to both the exhibition and also an anthology of writing that will explore and celebrate the way we were and the way we take that forward.

 We are delighted to be working in partnership with Culture Perth and Kinross whose wonderful archive material and films enrich our shared project.

 Our films are available on GO CINEMA pages 1 &2 and include: When Spring Comes Round Again and Old Oak Tree by PlaidSong, A Wee Blether at the Bandstand, A Walk in the Bluebells and Food Glorious Food.
 We have Culture Perth and Kinross films on Kinross, Highland Perthshire and Perth, the Tommy Kirk Tour of the Old Kirk of Weem and Menzies Mausoleum and films about Aberfeldy and Perthshire's Rural Past.
 See also the 'How to' film section for 'How to' make a personal storyboard and 'How to' tell and share your story.

 Head over to our Food, Glorious Food film and use our guidance notes attached on this page to recall some tasty memories!